 - Gives organizations the ability to control their automation .

 What are the Risks?

 While the benefits of migrating data are vast, there are certain risks involved with the process.
 These risks include:

-- Data loss: Lost data is considered the biggest risk in migration because the costs, fees and damage to an organizations reputation are high
+- Data loss: Lost data is considered the biggest risk because the costs, fees, and damage to an organizations reputation are high

 - Data Corruption: corrupt data affects data integrity

 - Lost opportunity and potential business due to the project

 - Financial loss caused by delays in the plan.

 According to a study conducted in 2011, $875,000 was the average budget organizations had for data migrations.
 However, only 62% of companies were able to complete the project on budget and within the given timeframe.
 Generally, the added costs of the project were $268,000 .

 What are the Different Types of Data Migration?